 When developing my 2016 food memoir, we tested perhaps a few too many chocolate cake recipes for one sane writer.
-The search for winners in our Wit’s End Chocolate Cake Hall of Fame included contributions from friends, family, old cookbooks, new bloggers, faded newspaper clippings and a stack of old Gourmet magazines I only recently ditched—The Overdue House Edit is still in systems check mode as I write.
+The search for winners in our Wit’s End Chocolate Cake Hall of Fame included contributions from friends, family, old cookbooks, new bloggers, faded newspaper clippings and a stack of old Gourmet magazines I only recently ditched.
+The Overdue House Edit is still in systems check mode as I write.
 Go away, TV producers.
 I’m not quite at the hoarding stage.
 Yet.

 Four chocolate cakes made it into the final edition: our family birthday go-to (basically the

 Sports Cakes Illustrated cover model), a lucky New Year’s ring cake, a Mocha Yule log I make only at Christmas, and a Chocolate Dulce de Leche Cake for those who like their chocolate tinged with caramel.
 I love all of these equally for different occasions.
 Readers have also let me know their approval.
-Chocolate Cake people are a very specific kind of crazy.
+Chocolate Cake people are a particular kind of crazy.
 They’re my kind of extra.

 CHOCOLATE TRUFFLE MOON CAKE